-Instead of calculating the forecast once as previously, the inverse\model we now calculates it for different sets of parameters in such a way that we find the best solution quickly.
+Instead of calculating the forecast once as previously shown, the inverse\model now calculates it for different sets of parameters in such a way that we find the best solution quickly.

-However, for this to work we implicitly provided some additional information in the yaml configuration file.
+However, for this to work we provided some additional information.
 There are two things we need to provide: